electricgecko/MARK/readme.md

 - Press **+** and **-** to change thumbnail image size.
 - Press **i** to invert the color scheme.
 - Click on an image to display it in full resolution.
-- Click **download all** to download a zip of your collection, sorted into folders.
+- Click **download _folder name_** to download a zip of your collection, sorted into folders.
+The download respects the currently active folder filter.

 ## Updating
 1. To update your M A R K installation, [re-download](https://github.com/electricgecko/MARK/archive/master.zip) this repo.